Do Macs get malware? Does your Mac need Antivirus? Is it true that Macs are fully secure?

 - Disable Automatic Login.

-- Diable Remote Login.
+- Disable Remote Login.

-- Create a standard User account (Non-Admin) for general usages.
+- Create a standard user account (Non-Admin) for general usages.

 - If possible Use VPN services for secure browsing.